Madison Car Accident Lawyers, Alabama

 Alabama requires that car owners carry minimum insurance amounts of $25,000 for bodily injury to one person and $50,000 for bodily injury to multiple victims.
 Owners must also have $25,000 in property damage insurance.
 If the case is worth more than these minimum insurances, we demand that the insurance companies of the defendants pay the damages due, up to their policy limits.
 When defendants don’t have enough insurance to pay your claim, we file claims through your uninsured/underinsured policy.

-Get immediate help for a Madison car accident
+Get immediate help for a car accident in Madison, AL

 At Martin & Helms, we work aggressively to show how the accident happened and who is responsible.
 We also contest any defense effort to show our client contributed to the accident.
 To speak with a Madison car crash lawyer who will guide you through every phase of your case, call 256-539-1990 or fill out our contact form.
 We have your best interests in mind.